BCG-X-Official/sklearndf/README.rst

 `sklearndf` is an open source library designed to address a common need with
 scikit-learn: the outputs of transformers are numpy arrays, even when the input is a data frame.
 However, to inspect a model it is essential to keep track of the feature names.

+To this end, `sklearndf` enhances scikit-learn's estimators as follows:

+- **Preserve data frame structure**:
+    Return data frames as results of transformations, preserving feature names as the column index.
+- **Feature name tracing**:
+    Add additional estimator properties to enable tracing a feature name back to its original input feature; this is especially useful for transformers that create new features (e.g., one-hot encode), and for pipelines that include such transformers.
+- **Easy use**:
+    Simply append DF at the end of your usual scikit-learn class names to get enhanced data frame support!

 |azure_pypi| |azure_conda| |azure_devops_master_ci| |code_cov|
 |python_versions| |code_style| |documentation_status|